imixs/imixs-workflow/src/site/markdown/engine/workflowservice.md

 It is also possible to handle different versions of a model at the same time.
 In this case each process instance is processed by the model version from which  it was started.

+## CDI Events

+The WorkflowService EJB provides an Observer Pattern based on CDI Events.
+The events are fired when a workitem is processed.
+The Event is defined by the class:

+    org.imixs.workflow.engine.ProcessingEvent

+The class _ProcessingEvent_ defines the following event types:
+- BEFORE\_PROCESS - is send immediately before a workitem will be processed
+- AFTER\_PROCESS - is send immediately after a workitem was processed

+This event can be consumed by another Session Bean or managed bean implementing the @Observes annotation:

+	@Stateless
+	public class WorkflowServiceListener {
+	    public void onEvent(@Observes ProcessingEvent processingEvent){
+	        ItemCollection workitem=processingEvent.getDocument();
+	        System.out.println("Received ProcessingEvent Type = " + processingEvent.getType());
+    	}
+	}